 But before I provide some tactical advice on how to get more social media engagement, we need talk about algorithms.
 Specifically — what are they, what do they do, and why do they exist in the first place?

 Did you ever wonder how each social network determines what to show you when you log in to the site?
 There are millions of status updates, photos, and videos shared to each platform every minute.
 And so, Facebook et al. need a way to sort this information to show you the best content that is most relevant to you.

 Social media algorithms are a way of sorting posts in a user's feed based on relevancy and potential interest instead of the timing of when they were published.

-All of the largest social media platforms use algorithms to prioritize which content a user sees in their feed first by the likelihood that they'll actually want to see it.
+All of the largest social media platforms use algorithms to prioritize which content a user sees first in their feed by the likelihood that they'll actually want to see it.
 Posts are not chronological anymore (and haven't been for a long time).

 This is a main reason why you shouldn't worry about annoying your fans and followers by posting every day.
 Keep in mind the vast quantity of content being posted across the sites.
 Because of this, if you are posting content that is relevant, interesting, and valuable, your online community will look forward to seeing it.
 In addition, because of the incredibly noisy and crowded landscape on social media platforms, many of your fans will not see every single one of your posts.

 Essentially, if you log in to Facebook, or Instagram, or Twitter, etc., and do not see posts that you find interesting or relevant, you won't spend time on the site.
 For this reason, these platforms use sophisticated algorithms to predict the type of content you will find interesting based on past online behavior.

 Facebook has told us what kinds of content work on their platform specifically (and it's true across the spectrum).
 At the F8 Developer Conference, the head of Facebook's News Feed explained that the Facebook algorithm prioritizes content that is trusted, informative, and local, and that inspires conversation.